Keyboard shortcuts

 Indent & align containers (字下げ)

 Aozora Bunko uses paired [#ここから…] / [#ここで…終わり] brackets to delimit blocks of text with custom layout.
-The five families:
+The block container families aozora recognises:

 FamilyOpenerCloserEffect